Healthy Homes Assessment Titahi Bay

 Draught Stopping Titahi Bay

-If a draught could be perceived as a result of gaps or holes or holes, it requirements to be sealed.
+If a draught could be felt from unreasonable gaps or holes the area needs to be sealed.

 What are unreasonable gaps or holes?

-Find the complete specifications regarding the Healthy Homes draught stopping requirements.
+Find the complete specifications of the Healthy Homes draught stopping requirements.

 draught stopping building inspections